 For context, when posting the track online, please be sure to include this following information:

-The Assignment: Make a piece of music that combines self-contained minimalist parts.
+The Assignment: Make a piece of music that strives to express a specific word.

 / By Marc Weidenbaum